nocai/dotfiles/README.md

 My dotfiles for VS Code, Neovim, zsh, tmux, and friends, optimized for web development on macOS.

+## VS Code

+I use most of the basic webdev extensions + the [Vim extension](https://github.com/VSCodeVim/Vim) with a handful of bindings meant to make the most of otherwise useless keys.

 ## Terminal

-I use [iTerm2](https://github.com/gnachman/iTerm2), the sanest option for macOS.
+I use [iTerm2](https://github.com/gnachman/iTerm2), the sanest (though not the fastest) terminal emulator for macOS.

 - zsh + a handful of plugins managed with [zgen](https://github.com/tarjoilija/zgen)